kdgregory/log4j-aws-appenders/docs/service-client.md

   by a different AWS account.

-To work around these limitations, the appenders give you several configuration parameters that change how the appender creates its service client.
+To work around these limitations, the appenders give you several configuration parameters that change how the appender creates and configures its service client.

+## Client Creation

 The appender tries each of the following creation mechanisms, in order:

 1. If you specified the `clientFactory` configuration parameter, this appender will attempt to invoke it via reflection.
 This parameter is the fully-qualified name (eg,